sauravkumarshah/spring-security/README.md

 * Method level security in web/non-web applications
 * Social Login integrations into web applications
 * Set up of Authorization Server using KeyCloak, Spring Authorization Server

-## Pre-requisite for the course
-- Good understanding on Java and Spring concepts
-- Basic understanding on SpringBoot & REST services is a bonus but not mandatory
-- Interest to learn and explore about Spring Security

 # Important Links